-- When cooking, use an exhaust fan or open the kitchen windows when cooking, so any smoke is flushed outdoors.
+- When cooking, use an exhaust fan or open the kitchen windows when cooking, so that any smoke is flushed outdoors.

 - When showering, draw moisture out of your bathroom by running the fan.
 You will reduce the risk of mold developing.
 You should also run the fan when using products that contain fragrance or vapors, such as nail polish or hair spray.

 Contact us to learn more ways we can help make your indoor air healthier.
-Robison serves Elmsford, Greenburgh, Mount Pleasant, New Rochelle, White Plains, Yonkers and surrounding towns in Westchester and Putnam counties, NY.
+Robison serves Elmsford, Greenburgh, Mount Pleasant, New Rochelle, White Plains, Yonkers, and surrounding towns in Westchester and Putnam counties, NY.